burakbayramli/books/Riemann_Solvers_and_Numerical_Methods_for_Fluid_Dynamics_Toro/Riemann-Solvers-master/README.md

 > * Plot: `python3 animate.py`

 ### FVS(ch8)

-Here, the inter-cell flux is not calculatd directly from the exact solution of Riemann Problem.
+Here, the inter-cell flux is not calculated directly from the exact solution of Riemann Problem.
 Instead, the flux at each point is splitted into 2 parts: __upstream traveling__ and __downstream traveling__, then, for each inter-cell, the flux is seen as the sum of the upstream traveling part from the __left__ point and the downstream traveling part from the __right__ point.
 3 typical splitting techniques are introduced.

 #### Steger-Warming